cportner/sexSelectionSpacing/rawData/ReadMe.md

 # Raw Data

+NFHS-1 through 3 data downloaded from https://dhsprogram.com/ on 2017-05-31.
-All data downloaded from https://dhsprogram.com/ on 2017-05-31 Files were renamed to lower-case; no other changes
+NFHS-4 downloaded from https://dhsprogram.com/ on 2018-01-23.
+Files were renamed to lower-case; no other changes.

 To reproduce results the following files are needed.